MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 Every possible runtime crash in a grug file is caught.

 In this video, look at the console at the bottom of the game for these grug runtime errors:
-1. Functions taking too long, caused by infinite loops (with Lua the game would hang!)
+1. Functions taking too long, caused by infinite loops (with Lua the game would have to be restarted!)
 2. Division by 0
 3. Integer overflow
 4. Stack overflow, often caused by recursing too deep